FRRouting/frr/doc/user/bgp.rst

-   This configuration demonstrates how the 'no bgp default ipv4-unicast' might be used in a setup with two upstreams where each of the upstreams should only receive either IPv4 or IPv6 annocuments.
+   This configuration demonstrates how the 'no bgp default ipv4-unicast' might be used in a setup with two upstreams where each of the upstreams should only receive either IPv4 or IPv6 announcements.

    Using the ``bgp default ipv6-unicast`` configuration, IPv6 unicast address family is enabled by default for all new neighbors.